 I squished a lump under the spoon and watched the brown liquid bubble.
 “Dead!
 It’s buried under the wrapping paper….along with Joe.”
 I sighed and hammered down another gravy lump, this time a little more aggressively. “…..please tell me I haven’t got a hairy top lip mum?”

 Slamming the kitchen cupboard she paused for effect before wagging her finger at me.
-“No sweetheart you haven’t…..but you could try it out on that awful hairy big toe of yours!”
+“No sweetheart you haven’t but if you’re stuck for something to practice on, you could try it out on that awful hairy big toe of yours!”

 Joe held the carving plate high, the Turkey for twelve of us precariously balanced as he edged his way past Nanny Flo’s chair, accidentally knocking my sisters reindeer ears off her head and into her glass.
 Crimson splashes spotted the white tablecloth.
 “Hey up Connie, you’ve spilt a bit there…not like you to lose a drop of the old red.”

 Connie glared at him.
 “Very funny Joe, I’m actually pacing myself this year.”
 She hesitated and looked at Nan who was sitting next to her.
 “Think you should do the same Flo, that’s the third glass of sherry you’ve had already, it’s not good for you.”